3pxh/rotbae/README.md

 ## Netlify Deployment

-This monorepo uses a **single Netlify deployment** that serves all subdomains from the `dist/` folder using Host-based redirects.
+This monorepo uses a **single Netlify deployment** that serves all subdomains from the `dist/` folder using an Edge Function for Host-based routing.

 ### Setup in Netlify Dashboard

 1. **Create a single site** in Netlify dashboard
 2. **Connect the repository**
 3. **Configure DNS**: Set up catch-all DNS (wildcard DNS) to point `*.rotbae.com` to your Netlify site
+4. **Edge Functions**: No special GUI configuration needed!
+Edge Functions are automatically detected from the `netlify/edge-functions/` directory and declared in `netlify.toml`.
+They will deploy automatically with your site.

+5. **Add domain aliases** (optional but recommended for each subdomain):
+   - Go to Site settings → Domain management
+   - Add each subdomain (e.g., `stream.rotbae.com`) as a custom domain alias
+   - This enables direct access via the subdomain
+   - **Note**: Projects are also accessible via `rotbae.com/{project}/` without domain aliases

-4. Netlify will automatically use the configuration from `netlify.toml`
+6. Netlify will automatically use the configuration from `netlify.toml` and deploy the Edge Function

 ### How It Works